freenas/freenas-docs/userguide/sharing.rst

 To configure a quota, go to
 :menuselection:`Storage --> Volumes`
-and highlight the share dataset.
+and select the share dataset.
 In the example shown in :numref:`Figure %s <set_quota_fig>`, the Time Machine share name is *backup_user1*.
 Click the :guilabel:`Edit Options` button for the share, then